-The RWTF provided \$11,320 in support of four serving members of the Air Force facing unanticipated financial hardship associated with medical expenses, COVID 19 quarantine costs and emergency accommodation.
-A further \$74,400 was provided to 36 members who were affected by the March 2022 flooding on the east coast.
-The decision to provide these hardship grants, which resulted in a reported deficit in the current year, was taken in the knowledge that the RWTF was able to assist members in accordance with its core charitable objectives, whilst ensuring the long term viability of the Fund given its significant cash reserves.
+The RWTF provided \$24,053 in support of six serving members of the Air Force facing unanticipated financial hardship associated with medical and travel expenses.
+A further \$5,900 was provided to three members who were affected by the July 2022 flooding on the east coast.